History of Christianity: Religious violence

-Scholars have traditionally interpreted the many Late Antique writings alleging violent acts by Christians against paganism as evidence of a widespread historical reality.
-This has been questioned in recent decades using modern archaeology.
-For example, temple destruction is attested in 43 cases in the written sources, but only four are supported by archaeological evidence.
-(Note: For example, literature says Constantine ordered the destruction of the altar at Mamre building a church in its place.
-Archaeology found Constantine's church in a peripheral sector that left the rest unhindered.
-Libanius' describes the destruction of the Serapeum using the image of monks descending on the countryside like locusts destroying everything in their path.
-Archaeology identifies the Serapeum as the only certain case of temple destruction in Egypt.)
-These studies indicate narrated violence was misattributed or over-reported, and though there were violent incidents, they were few, local, limited, and at the ordinary level of occurrence in Roman society.
-In addition, violent writings, traditionally seen as encouraging violent acts, were composed after, not before, events.
-Many are hagiography depicting the Christian God defeating the pagan gods in Heaven.
-Michael Gaddis says these writings were used to connect Christianity's heavenly "triumph" with the new identity Christians wrote for themselves as 'victors'.
+Traditionally, scholars interpreted Late Antique writings describing violence by Christians against paganism as evidence of a widespread historical reality.
+Modern scholarship has broken up the old paradigms, finding that both Christians and pagans misattributed and over-reported violence.
+There were violent incidents, but they were few, local, limited, and at the ordinary level of occurrence in Roman society.

+Christians saw Constantine's conversion as proof the Christian God had defeated the pagan gods in Heaven.
+The purpose of claims of violence in their writings was to further the new identity they adopted for themselves as "victors".
+For example, literature says Constantine ordered the destruction of the altar at Mamre, building a church in its place; archaeology found Constantine's church, but it was in a peripheral sector that left the rest unhindered.
+Temple destruction is attested in 43 cases in the written sources, but only four are supported by archaeological evidence.

-Religious violence between pagans and Christians may not have been a general phenomenon, but from the time of Constantine, there was virulent legal hostility toward certain pagan practices.
-Blood sacrifice, which had been a central rite of virtually all religious groups in the pre-Christian Mediterranean, disappeared by the end of the fourth century due to hostile imperial laws.
+Constantine adopted a policy of toleration with limits toward non-Christians; there were no forced conversions, no purges, and no pagan martyrs.
+However, there was virulent legal hostility toward certain pagan practices.
+Blood sacrifice, which had been a central rite of virtually all religious groups in the pre-Christian Mediterranean, disappeared by the end of the fourth century due in part to hostile imperial laws.
 Still, polytheism remained active into the fifth century, and in some places, into the ninth, even though popular support for the polytheistic religions had been in decline since the second century BC.
 (Note: Paganism's decline was likely contributed to by economic factors such as the decline of urbanism and prosperity in the economic crisis of the third century.
 Economic disruption occurred from the migrations of Germanic peoples in the fourth and fifth centuries that made fewer public funds and private donations available to support expensive pagan festivals and temples.)